WhiteBlackGoose/this-language-does-this/README.md

 # this-language-does-this
-A comparative table for different languages
+A comparative table for different programming languages.
+[Your programming language does not matter](https://itnext.io/your-programming-language-does-not-matter-63a7ca4a6094) and it is valuable to learn more programming languages and choose from them.
+Technically each programming language can do the same things because of [Turing completeness](https://en.wikipedia.org/wiki/Turing_completeness), but each programming language still has its strengths and weakness defined by how easy and risk-free it is to do something.

-❌ - this language is not well-suited for this job
+❌ - this language is weak in this area

-🟡 - this language may not be the best option, but still can do it
+🟡 - this language is acceptable in this area

-✅ - this is what this language can do well
+✅ - this language is strong in this area

 | Area    | .NET | C++ |
 |---------|------|-----|